Temporal Pooling Strategies for Training-Free Anomalous Sound Detection with Self-Supervised Audio Embeddings: Abstract

 \section{Abstract}

-Training-free \ac{asd} based on pre-trained audio embedding models has recently garnered significant attention, as it enables the detection of anomalous sounds using only normal reference data while offering improved robustness under domain shifts.
-However, existing embedding-based approaches almost exclusively rely on temporal mean pooling, while alternative pooling strategies have so far only been explored for spectrogram-based representations.
-Consequently, the role of temporal pooling in training-free \ac{asd} with pre-trained embeddings remains insufficiently understood.
-In this paper, we present a systematic evaluation of temporal pooling strategies across multiple state-of-the-art audio embedding models.
-We propose \ac{rdp}, an adaptive pooling method that emphasizes informative temporal deviations, and introduce a hybrid pooling strategy that combines \ac{rdp} with \acl{gem} pooling.
-Experiments on five benchmark datasets demonstrate that the proposed methods consistently outperform mean pooling and achieve state-of-the-art performance for training-free \ac{asd}, including results that surpass all previously reported trained systems and ensembles on the DCASE2025 \ac{asd} dataset.
+Training-free \ac{asd} based on pre-trained audio embedding models has recently garnered significant attention, as it enables the detection of anomalous sounds using only normal reference data without task-specific model training or fine-tuning.
+However, existing embedding-based approaches almost exclusively rely on temporal mean pooling, leaving temporal pooling in training-free \ac{asd} largely unexplored.
+In this paper, we present the first systematic evaluation of temporal pooling strategies for training-free \ac{asd} with pre-trained audio embeddings.
+We propose \ac{rdp}, an adaptive pooling method that assigns larger weights to embeddings with stronger temporal deviations, investigate feature-wise non-linear aggregation using \ac{gem} pooling, and examine a hybrid combination of both strategies.
+Experiments on five benchmark datasets demonstrate that the proposed pooling strategies consistently outperform mean pooling and achieve state-of-the-art performance for training-free \ac{asd}, including results that surpass previously reported trained systems and ensembles on the DCASE2025 \ac{asd} dataset.

 \acresetall